motocom-ltd/.github/profile/README.md

-# Who are Motocom?
+# Welcome to Motocom

+It seems you've stumbled across the home of some of our most amazing projects, most of them are private mind you!

-Motocom Limited is a leading automotive and powersports communications agency based in Buckingham, UK with proven expertise in PR, digital, social, design, events, video and photography.
-Founded in 2000, we've been setting and redefining the benchmark on 2 and 4-wheels for over 20 years.
+Motocom Limited is an automotive and powersports communications agency based in Buckingham, UK.
+We have an impressive track record in PR, digital media, social engagement, design, events, as well as video and photography.
+Since our establishment in 2000, we have continuously set and refined the industry standard for both two and four-wheeled innovations, spanning over two decades.

-We specialise in bespoke digital solutions for the automotive industry, from media sites and distribution, competitions, apps, fan sites and more.
+At Motocom, we specialise in creating bespoke digital solutions exclusively for the automotive industry.
+Our services range from building media platforms and managing distribution to organising engaging competitions, designing user-friendly apps, and crafting dedicated fan sites.

-## Interested in our services?
+## Want to learn more about us?

-We'd love to hear how we can help you, just [get in touch on our website](https://motocom.co.uk/contact)!
+We'd love to discuss how we can be of help to you!
+Just [get in touch on our website](https://motocom.co.uk/contact)!